LWAYVE/android-sdk/README.md

 ### Overriding String Resources
 The Android SDK uses standard Android string resources to define the strings displayed by the LWAYVE Playback Control and Recording UI (excluding situational audio messages and audio clip titles.)
 These strings can be overridden by defining your own values in the app's strings.xml based on Android's rules for [resource merging](https://developer.android.com/studio/write/add-resources.html#resource_merging).
 The full list of string resource names which can be overriden can be found in the sdk_strings.xml of the [PrebuiltControlSample](https://github.com/LWAYVE/android-sdk/blob/master/samples/PrebuiltControlSample/src/main/res/values/sdk_strings.xml) app.

+### Setting ProxSee SDK Metadata
+If the ProxSee SDK add-on module is enabled, extra metadata can passed to the SDK through the [LwayveSdk.setProxSeeMetadata(String, Object, UpdateMetadataCallBack)](https://lwayve.github.io/android/docs/javadoc/reference/com/lixar/lwayve/sdk/core/LwayveSdk.html#setProxSeeMetadata(java.lang.String,%20java.lang.Object,%20com.lixar.lwayve.proxsee.ProxSeeSdkAdapter.UpdateMetadataCallBack)) API method.

 ## Section 4: Reference Documentation

 ### API
 You can test LWAYVE by using the API documented on Swagger.
 You can access Swagger through the following URL: [https://gateway.lwayve.com/swagger-ui/index.html](https://gateway.lwayve.com/swagger-ui/index.html)

 ### Classes
 For Javadoc documentation, refer to  [https://lwayve.github.io/android/docs/javadoc/reference/classes.html](https://lwayve.github.io/android/docs/javadoc/reference/classes.html).